divnix/digga/README.md

 is available automatically for home directory setup.

 ## Secrets
-Anything you wish to keep encrypted goes in the directory, which is created on first entering a `nix-shell`.
+Anything you wish to keep encrypted goes in the `secrets` directory, which is created on first entering a `nix-shell`.

 Be sure to run `git crypt init`, before committing anything to this directory.
 Be sure to check out git-crypts [documentation](https://github.com/AGWA/git-crypt)